Quick Answer

 Plan Monthly Annual Best For

-RelativityOne Pay As You Go Commitment: None -- pay monthly based on usageData: Billed by peak day review data volume Contact Contact Law firms and legal departments with variable eDiscovery volumes who need flexibility without annual commitments or upfront costs
+RelativityOne Pay As You Go Commitment: None -- pay monthly based on usageData: Billed by peak day review data volume Contact Sales Contact Sales Law firms and legal departments with variable eDiscovery volumes who need flexibility without annual commitments or upfront costs

-RelativityOne Flex Commit (1-Year) Commitment: 1-year annual subscriptionData: Committed volume with overage rates Contact Contact Mid-size to large law firms and corporations with predictable eDiscovery volumes who benefit from discounted rates through annual commitment
+RelativityOne Flex Commit (1-Year) Commitment: 1-year annual subscriptionData: Committed volume with overage rates Contact Sales Contact Sales Mid-size to large law firms and corporations with predictable eDiscovery volumes who benefit from discounted rates through annual commitment

-RelativityOne Flex Commit (3-Year) Commitment: 3-year subscriptionData: Committed volume with favorable overage terms Contact Contact Large law firms, corporations, and government agencies with consistent high-volume eDiscovery needs who want maximum discounts and long-term rate certainty
+RelativityOne Flex Commit (3-Year) Commitment: 3-year subscriptionData: Committed volume with favorable overage terms Contact Sales Contact Sales Large law firms, corporations, and government agencies with consistent high-volume eDiscovery needs who want maximum discounts and long-term rate certainty

 View all features by plan